Updated 28 July 2022

 Freshly grated or crumbled Parmigiano Reggiano to serve

 - Cook the pasta till al dente.
 Whilst the pasta is cooking make the sauce.

-- Heat a frying pan on medium-high heat.
+- Heat a frypan on medium-high heat.
 Add the olive oil and butter.
 When the butter begins to sizzle add the roughly chopped parsnip.
 Stir around the pan to coat with the oil and butter.
 Cook until the parsnip turns golden.

-- Stir to combine all ingredients well and cook for a minute or two.
-Season with salt, freshly ground black pepper and lemon juice to balance the taste.
+- Stir to combine all ingredients well and cook for a few minutes to develop flavour.
+Season with salt, freshly ground black pepper and lemon juice to taste and balance flavours.

-- Once the pasta is cooked remove it from the saucepan with tongs and add it to the frying pan with the parsnip mixture.
-Stir well to combine all ingredients.
+- Once the pasta is cooked remove it from the saucepan with tongs and add it to the frypan with the parsnip mixture.

 - Add 2-3 Tablespoons pasta cooking water to moisten the sauce.

-- Serve in warmed pasta bowls and dress with freshly grated Parmesan.
+- Serve in warmed pasta bowls and dress with freshly grated or crumbled Parmigiano Reggiano/Parmesan.